ntno/ntno.net/docs/electronics/hopper-bot.md

 **HopperBot**
 2017 - 2019

 While working at Vanguard as a software engineer I had the opportunity to participate in several internal hackathons.
 One of these hackathons grew into a long running project which I continued volunteering on until I moved jobs in 2019.

 For the third of Vanguard's internal hackathons, my team decided to create an interactive coding activity for Vanguard to host at an upcoming outreach event.
 The annual event, [Girls Exploring Tommorrow's Technology](https://gettpa.org/){target=_blank}, regularly brings several hundred middle-school aged girls from Southeastern Pennsylvania to meet women in STEM careers and to participate in hands-on activities.

 Our hackathon team The goals of the activity were to:
 - give the students a chance to create their own LED circuits on breadboards
 - allow the students to program a robot without previous coding experience
 - engage the students in "Turtle-Talk", have them design an algorithm to navigate through a maze, then use a drag-and-drop IDE to implement the algorithm in a drag-and-drop coding language.
+- wireless communication with the robot